rickhowe/diffchar.vim/README.md

 unit, where the cursor is on, between 2 buffers and undo its difference.
 Those keymaps are configurable in your vimrc and so on.

-#### Find diff lines incrementally
+#### Check diff lines locally
-When the diff mode begins, this plugin locally finds the `hl-DiffChange` lines in the limited range of the current visible and its upper/lower lines of a window.
-And each time a cursor is moved on to other ranges upon scrolling or searching, the new `hl-DiffChange` lines will be incrementally found in that range.
-Which means, independently of the file size, the number of lines to be found and then the time consumed are always constant.
+When the diff mode begins, this plugin locally checks the `hl-DiffChange` lines in the limited range of the current visible and its upper/lower lines of a window.
+And each time a cursor is moved on to another range upon scrolling or searching, those diff lines will be checked in that range.
+Which means, independently of the file size, the number of lines to be checked and then the time consumed are always constant.

 #### Tab page individual
 This plugin works on each tab page individually.
 You can use a tab page